ThemeSpectre/Linen/README.md

 Run `grunt` to build the Sass files, or `grunt watch` when you are ready to start themeing.

+### Build

+To build a .zip file of your theme for distribution, run:

+`grunt bundle --name=yourhthemename`

+The *build* folder will contain the necessary theme files, and the *dist* folder will contain a .zip file of your theme that you can distribute and use in other Ghost instances.

 ## Thanks To:

 * Themble & Eddie Machado for the Bones framework